ECE Funding Handbook

 For funding purposes the enrolment record for each child must include:

-- the date the child commenced attendance at the service and
+- the date the child commenced attendance at the service and their finish date

 - the days and times each child is expected to attend, and details of any later changes to the agreement signed and dated by at least one parent/guardian